-- Add the brown sugar to the baking dish.
-Pour the melted butter over the top, mix together, and spread over the entire dish.
+- Melt butter, pour over the top of the brown sugar, mix together, and spread over the entire dish.

-- Add the butter to a large bowl and cream for one minute.
+- Start by adding the butter to a large bowl and cream for one minute.

 - Add the sugar and cream again for one more minute.